henrylawson/FactoryFriend/README.md

 }
 ```

-The last one is a little bit silly but I'm sure you can see the potential FactoryFriend has.
+The last one is a little bit silly but I'm sure you can see the potential FactoryFriend
+has to be both extremelly useful and a little confusing.
+Like most tools, use sparingly
+and only where appropriate to get the most value.

 ## Where can I learn more?
 For more usage examples see the `FactoryFriendCore.Test` project in the